You must be 21+ to view this site. Thanks.

 Tasting flights, cocktails, and a relaxed and casual environment await you at Ewing Young Distillery.
 Reservations are needed for groups of 8 or more--call or text 503-799-6667.
 We are open Saturday from 1 - 5:30 and Sunday from 1 to 5 pm for cocktails and flights and intermittently Wednesday through Friday for bottle sales--text or call same-day to make sure we're around.

 We have some great yard games to keep everyone entertained, including axe-throwing, cornhole, and numerous board games.

 People always welcome a gift of fine spirits.
 Change it up from the usual bottle of wine with a fully customizable Cocktail Kit.

 We love dogs.
 Our customers love dogs.
 We often have our own dogs here.
 Your well-behaved dog is welcome, too!
-Please keep your furbaby always within our Distillery yard boundaries, and on leash when other dogs are around.
+Please keep your furbaby always within our Distillery yard boundaries, and on leash until they acclimate.

 1859 Magazine has named us one of nine Destination Distilleries in the State of Oregon!